Is the Keynes Investment Multiplier Actually a Divider?

-For this analysis, we must assume that in the production sector (apart from the services sector), the total price of all goods consists of cost plus expected profit.
-Rarely, if ever, is sufficient purchasing power within the system available to entirely clear the market and enable the expected profit -- demand falls short of supply.
-Keynes attempted to overcome this difficulty, refuted an assumption, attributed to John Say, that "supply creates its own demand," argued that inadequate overall demand leads to periods of high unemployment, and pleaded that government spending can play the role for increasing demand.
+For this analysis, we must assume that in the economic production system (apart from the services sector), the total price of all goods consists of cost plus expected profit.
+Rarely, if ever, is sufficient purchasing power within the system available to entirely clear the market and enable the expected profit; demand falls short of supply.
+Keynes attempted to overcome this difficulty by refuting an assumption, attributed to John Say, that "supply creates its own demand," and arguing that inadequate overall demand leads to periods of high unemployment, and government spending can play the role for increasing demand.

 Not all government spending does the task.
 This lack of clarity has led many economists, including Joseph Stiglitz to use the advantages of government spending too broadly.
 Stiglitz wrote:

 [W]hen the government spends more and invests in the economy, that money circulates, and recirculates again and again.
 So not only does it create jobs once: the investment creates jobs multiple times.

 The result of that is that the economy grows by a multiple of the initial spending, and public finances turn out to be stronger: as the economy grows, fiscal revenues increase, and demands for the government to pay unemployment benefits, or fund social programmes to help the poor and needy, go down.
 As tax revenues go up as a result of growth, and as these expenditures decrease, the government's fiscal position strengthens.